couchbase/couchbase-lite-core/README.md

-**Couchbase Lite Core** (aka **LiteCore**) is the next-generation core storage and query engine for [Couchbase Lite][CBL].
+**Couchbase Lite Core** (aka **LiteCore**) is the core storage and query engine for [Couchbase Lite][CBL].
 It provides a cross-platform implementation of the database CRUD and query features, document versioning, and replication/sync.

 All platform implementations of Couchbase Lite (from 2.0 onward) are built atop this core, adding higher-level language & platform bindings.